Shred to Black – Salvia Blue Moon Apocalypse

 APOCALYPSE

-“This is the morning of July 1st, most of the gathering still asleep, the few that are awake look muddy and bedraggled . . .
+This is the morning of July 1st, most of the gathering still asleep, the few that are awake look muddy and bedraggled . . .

-It’s been raining throughout the night and morning so the whole gathering looks somewhat muddy and bedraggled.
+It’s been raining throughout the night and morning, so the whole gathering looks somewhat muddy and bedraggled.
 I woke up feeling muddy and bedraggled, but determined to language the apocalyptic, macabre, horrifying, annihilation experience I had with Salvia divinorum last night on the full moon, the second full moon of June, called a blue moon for some reason.

-Before I left for the gathering I did a Zap Oracle (the oracle on my website) reading about approaching the gathering and the last card I got, the position was #10, the last position of the spread: “Looking toward the event horizon: An influence that may be in a germination phase right now or about to approach.”
-And the card was, “Stranger than you can Think,” a meditation on the J.B.S.
-Haldane quote (slightly paraphrased), “Reality is not only stranger than you think, it’s stranger than you can think.”
-After the reading, while doing some work on the oracle, I noticed a possible synchronistic confirmation of this message; there is a card called the “Joker” or “Wild Card.”
-The card numbers are assigned by the computer, and I noticed that this was card #49, the same # as my present age, and the photo in the card is of a gathering, taken at the start of the Utah gathering.
-Nature had thrown a wild card and the Utah gathering had been hit by a freak snow storm, everything a sea of white sprinkled with semi-frozen rainbow-colored hippies; a completely unexpected shock in late June, Boulder was in the high nineties when I left.
-In the photo we see a line of bedraggled rainbows crossing a field of snow, and in the extreme foreground there is a young man wearing an army trench coat, the whole back of which is a giant patch of the Joker from the old Batman series.
+After the reading, while doing some work on the oracle, I noticed a possible synchronistic confirmation of this message.
+There is a card called the “Joker” or “Wild Card.”
+The card numbers are assigned by a randomizing algorithm, and I noticed that this was card #49, the same # as my present age, and the photo in the card is of a gathering taken at the start of the Utah gathering.
+Nature had thrown a wild card, and the Utah gathering had been hit by a freak snowstorm, everything a sea of white sprinkled with semi-frozen rainbow-colored hippies.
+This was quite a shock in late June as Boulder was in the high nineties when I left.
+In the photo, we see a line of bedraggled rainbows crossing a snow field.
+In the extreme foreground is a young man wearing an army trench coat, the whole back of which is a giant patch of the Joker from the old Batman series.

 Anyway, the oracle and the synchronicity were accurate; I did draw the wild card on the night of the blue moon—and after, as we will see later.